Youth Employment Project FAQ

 Applicants who have completed the online application and KANSASWORKS account will be sent information to sign up for YEP Youth Essential Skills Workshops and Job Fairs.

 What if I am not chosen to participate in an internship?
+Questions with solid fill

 All applicants 14 and older with completed applications on file can enroll in the YEP Workshop series and earn a Youth Essential Skills Certificate.
 YEP Work Experience placements are for applicants 16 and over.
 After attending the YEP Workshops, many individuals are able to find jobs on their own or by attending a YEP job fair.
 Others will be identified for potential work experiences through YEP based on employer and interest matches.